 MARTIN JAKOBSSON / SCIENCE PHOTO LIBRARY MARTIN JAKOBSSON / SCIENCE PHOTO LIBRARY

-North Atlantic Ocean, seafloor map.
+Western Pacific Ocean, seafloor map.
 North is at top.
-The Americas are at left, with North Africa and Europe at right.
-Greenland (white) is at top.
+Eastern Asia is at upper left, with the Malay Archipelago at centre left and lower left, and Australia at bottom left.
 The seabed depth varies from shallow (light blue) on the continental shelves, to deep (dark blue) in the ocean basins.
-The main feature is the Mid-Atlantic Ridge running down the centre of the Atlantic Ocean.
-The Atlantic Ocean was formed as new seafloor created at this ridge pushed the continents apart in a process called seafloor spreading.
+The main features are the oceanic ridges and subduction zones around the edge of the Pacific Ocean (the Ring of Fire), including the Marianas Trench (above and left of centre), which includes the deepest point in the world's oceans.
 The topography of the ocean basins has been depicted using ETOPO2-2 (Earth Topography) satellite altimetry data.
 The land areas use data from the Blue Marble satellite mosaic.

 Model release not required.
 Property release not required.